pensoft/openbiodiv-o/README.md

 Look at the [guide](openbiodiv-ontology.Rmd) in this folder for a description of the ontology.

 This ontology has been published as [academic paper](https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-017-0174-5).
-A backup of tha paper can be found in the [paper subdirectory](paper/s13326-017-0174-5.pdf).
+A backup of the arrticle can be found in the [paper subdirectory](paper/s13326-017-0174-5.pdf).

 ## How to Cite